 - In a gallon size bucket, combine 1 cup of baking soda with 1 cup of water.
 (You don’t have to mix them together or try to dissolve the baking soda.)

 - Next, add 6 cups of white vinegar.
 (Don’t be alarmed at the extreme fizzing action, this chemical reaction is normal.
 Allow the mixture to fizz for 3 to 4 minutes.)

 - Then, add 6 cups of water and stir well.

 - If you like the idea of having a scented fabric softener, then add 10 to 15 drops of your favorite essential oil to the mixture.

 - Finally, clean out an empty liquid laundry container and fill it with your homemade fabric softer.

 - When you’re ready to do laundry, add 1/3 cup of your homemade fabric softener to the final rinse cycle.
-(Be sure to shake thoroughly before each use.)
+(TIP: Shake thoroughly before each use.)

-Basically, Borax helps to soften the water — which in turn softens your clothes.
+Are you surprised to learn that Borax is a fabric softener?
+Yes!
+Borax helps to soften the water — which in turn softens your clothes.
 Just be sure to add it to the tub of your washing machine before adding your clothes.
-You can find borax in the laundry section of just about any grocery store.
+You can find Borax in the laundry section of just about any grocery store.

-3 Natural Fabric Softeners & Static Cling Reducers For The Dryer
+3 All Natural Ways To Stop Static Cling In The Dryer

 #1 – Add 2 tennis balls or natural dryer balls to your clothes dryer.